-This review has been prepared by John Black, CEO and Director of the Company.
-The scientific and technical data contained in the section has been reviewed and approved by Dr. Kevin B. Heather, BSc (Hons), MSc, PhD, FAusIMM, Chief Geological Officer of the Company, who serves as a qualified person (QP) under the definitions of National Instrument 43-101.
+This review has been prepared by John Black, CEO and director of the Company.
+The scientific and technical data contained in the section have been reviewed and approved by Dr. Kevin B. Heather, BSc (Hons), MSc, PhD, FAusIMM, Chief Geological Officer of the Company, who serves as a qualified person (QP) under the definitions of National Instrument 43-101.

-Following completion of the Plan of Arrangement, Aldebaran beneficially owns all of Regulus' interests in Argentina mining properties including the Rio Grande copper-gold-silver project ("Rio Grande") and certain other earlier stage mineral exploration projects.
-Aldebaran has also entered into the Altar JV Agreement to earn up to an 80% interest in the Altar copper-gold porphyry project ("Altar").
+Upon completion of the Plan of Arrangement, Aldebaran beneficially acquired all of Regulus' interests in Argentina mining properties including the Rio Grande copper-gold-silver project ("Rio Grande") and certain other earlier stage mineral exploration projects.
+Aldebaran has also entered into a joint venture agreement to earn up to an 80% interest in the Altar project (the "Altar JV Agreement").
 The Altar project consists of nine mining concessions and nine servidumbres (mining rights of way, occupation and camp encumbrances) (the "Altar Concessions").
 It also includes an option on five adjacent Rio Cenicero concessions (the "Rio Cenicero Concessions").